Discipline: Film/Video – experimental, Interdisciplinary Art – multimedia installation

 Region: West Yorkshire, UK

-MacDowell fellowships: 2016, 2019
+MacDowell Fellowships: 2016, 2019

 Sam Ashby is a British artist, filmmaker, and publisher.
 Since 2010 he has collaborated with writers, academics, and artists on his publication Little Joe, “a magazine about queers and cinema, mostly.”
 Sam’s first film The Colour of His Hair premiered at the International Film Festival Rotterdam in 2017.
-At MacDowell in 2019, he worked on a narrative feature film script about a young man from Bolton, England, who goes to visit Walt Whitman in Camden, New Jersey, at the end of the 19th century.
-He also did preparatory work on a new feature documentary exploring the history of gay porn films.
 Sam was recipient of the Van Abbemuseum's Deviant Practice research grant in 2018, and was supported by a grant from Elephant Trust in 2019.

 Studios

-Sam Ashby worked in the Kirby studio.
+Sam Ashby worked in the Van Zorn (formerly Kirby) studio.

 Learn more